marukoadona/jb/README.md

- Change UI only in version 7 of Leeful webhost, Credit to Leeful.
+ Change UI only in version 7 of Leeful webhost.